January 02, 2014

 --HST, Fear and Loathing on the Campaign Trail

-But let me add a wrinkle to it.
 For the past two centuries, starting just about the time the world started feeling the effects of morphing from farming to industrial economies, people got more out of whack than ever.
 Many historians think the industrial revolution started as early as the mid-18th century--when Brits learned how to do machine-based manufacturing--but it took a few decades for the world to lose its way while it enjoyed and celebrated labor-saving devices, increased wealth and higher standards of living for most Westerners.

 What ever happened to Well-Roundedness?

 "Fragmentation" became one word philosophers and writers often used to describe the real price paid for our "progress".
-People became cut off from the natural world, their own innate spirituality and he meaning of a true education.
+People became cut off from the natural world, their own innate spirituality and the meaning of a true education.
 We drifted away from physical culture, real health, exercising our bodies and eating correctly.
 Notions of friendship and bonds with others changed and, in my view, all but disappeared.
 As a result, we became less useful to others, friends and family, clients and customers, co-workers and ourselves.
 We are more alone than ever.
 We lead paltry, under-achieving and often miserable lives.
 Many of us are, most of the time, "hatin' life".

 In short, we have lost our very souls.
 We feel isolated from life itself and we feel alone.
 We are ignorant of the history that got us here, watch television mindlessly and by default, wax patriotic or tribal as a substitute for thinking, are unaware of that happens in the rest of the world (Americans are easily the worst offenders), take pills we don't need and are getting fat enough to have our own zip codes.
 We don't even venture outside and into the natural world that much.
 We think we'll be and feel better if we "buy more stuff".
 Perhaps worst of all, even the most talented of us no longer think for ourselves.
 We follow.
 We run in mindless packs.

-Fragmentation, isolation, unthinking conformity, chronic unhappiness or being "fucked up"--whatever you want to call it--is true of most of us, in varying but substantial ways, regardless of race, class or level of education.
+Fragmentation, isolation, unthinking conformity, chronic unhappiness or being "screwed up"--whatever you want to call it--is true of most of us, in varying but substantial ways, regardless of race, class or level of education.
 The unhappiness covers us all.
 We are not "putting it all together" to form (to take a musical conceit) one major chord.

 Doing that starts with each human--and it takes work.
 Work we should be anxious to undertake.